bra1nDump/ai-task-vscode/documents/backlog.md

 - Only provide certain lines as potential starts and finishes for the range

 # Done
+- If user runs task by hitting play button - add cell programmatically.
+Should be the same experience as if they hit shift enter

+- cleanup old high level document stuff - probably not going back to that ever so lets just kill it.
+Kill everything related to that (keep the abstraction for logging though)

 - Don't open new tabs for files that are already open, don't open tabs in the same group with the preview / notebook